storytellingron/ForTheLordRPG-DarkAges/index.md

 - **Back Kick +1, d6 damage, Tumble4, free action if flanked**
 **Annoy +2 +1DR, Protect +3 +1DR, Chew Straps +1 +1DR, Stubborn +3 +1DR**

+---

 ## Gear & Burden

+---

+### Quick Summary
+- Categories: Heavy (II), Medium (III), Light (IIII).
+- All gear, weapons, armor are categorzied into the three areas.
+- Players can only carry the amount of each category withou a DR penalty.
+- Backpacks, sacks, belts with scabbards can increase it.
+- Overburden = -1DR or Armor Save DR penalty.
+- Donkey + cart can carry heavy loads but are not immediately accessible, free for the Patron Lady.
+- **Wear & Tear:** Nat1 can add low to ammo or damaged to gear.
+Next would be depleted or destroyed.
+- **Repair:** Difficulty = 12, a success repairs depleted or damaged.
+Must have time & tools.
+- **Repair Armor:** Difficulty = 12, a success repairs one DR of damage.
+Must have time & tools.
+- **Time & Tools:** time would be one repair per long rest, specific tool kits for the category.

+---

+### Rules

+- Characters may carry:
+  - **Heavy ×2**
+  - **Medium ×3**
+  - **Light ×4**
+- Additional burden may be upgraded using **Glory Points**
+- Lighter gear may occupy heavier slots
+- Weapons and armor count as gear
+- If burdened, treat mundane maneuvers as **treacherous terrain**
+- It is assumed characters use backpacks, pouches, belts, scabbards, and bindings
+- Excess gear may be stored at:
+  - Camp
+  - Wagon
+  - Donkey
+  - Nearby church
+- Burden reflects **weight, size, fit, and carry difficulty**
+- **Patron Ladies** may ignore burden limits, due to donkey & cart, but their gear and transport must still make sense

 ### Weapons